 6 Ban programs which deliberately or recklessly distress other groups or listeners;

-7. Broadcast Public Service Announcments [ PSA ] in accordance with the UK Goverment
+7. Broadcast Public Service Announcements [ PSA ] in accordance with the UK Government

 8. Participate in community cultural activities by initiating the development of programs of educational and social significance to the people of the local community